 Howard’s family would like to specially thank the staff at Fort Hudson: Patti, Fran, Justin Nan, Stephanie, Elizabeth, Susie, and all who helped care for Howie Boo-Boo.

 Memorial donations may be made to Hope Dementia & Alzheimer’s Services, 765 Attucks Lane, Hyannis, MA 02601 or Parkinson’s Disease Foundation, 1359 Broadway, Suite 1509, New York, NY 10018.

-Arrangements are under the care of Carleton Funeral Home, Inc., 68 Main Street in Hudson Falls.
+Arrangements are under the direction of the Carleton Funeral Home, Inc., 68 Main St., Hudson Falls.